mfxod/Attuned/README.md

 # Attuned
-A music discovery app for searching by artist to find upcoming concerts and get latest album info.
+A music discovery app for searching by artist to find upcoming concerts information including links to buy tickets.